haoqis/git-sidebar-widget-for-wordpress/readme.txt

 == Description ==
 A sidebar widget to display your public gists from GitHub.
 Allows for optional display of creation date and link back to your GitHub profile page.
 Uses v3 of the GitHub API.
+note: you see this 1.0.1 version is modify by haoqis(http://haoqis.com)

 == Installation ==